Map of 'Edmund' locations

 Its position, close to Bury and only about 15 miles from the Danish winter quarters at Thetford, are in its favour, as are several 'Kingshall' place-names a couple of miles to the north at Rougham (where Bury owned a 'Kingshalle' manor before the Conquest).
 It has also been suggested that the presence of a building called 'Bradfield Hall' within the former Bury Abbey, and that the abbey cellarer paid rent for some small parcels of land in St. Clare, denote a close historical connection.
 Also, within the parish are several areas of lost or existing medieval woodland, including Bradfield Woods and Monkspark Wood.

 But once again, there are no traditional or cultic associations with St. Edmund.
 And quite frankly, we don't know the origin of the name 'Hellesden'.
 It could be named after a person or the actual Norfolk village for all we know, or it could be a corruption of something else entirely.
-If anything, the suffix '-den' counts against it, as it's less likely than Hellesdon in Norfolk to have evolved from Hægelisdun'.
+Recent research by Dr. Keith Briggs has certainly shown that the identification with 'Hægelisdun' is far from a certainty.
+(See also under Maldon below.)

 Hollesley: